PlumpMath/subsonic-beets/README.md

 Specifically this will be achieved through a server written in Clojure using the following libraries:

-	The web server framework Ring.
+	The web programming framework Ring.
 	The web server HTTPKit.
-	The routing library Secretary.

 On the client side we will use ClojureScript and the following technologies:

 	The client framework ReactJS through the ClojureScript library Reagent.

-The management of WebSockets on both the client and server side will be with the help of a library called Sente.
+	The development tool figwheel - live programming!

+The following libraries will be used on both the front and back ends:

+	The routing library bidi.
+	The HTTP and WebSocket connection handler Sente.

 Automatic deployment will be managed through Heroku and its GitHub integration.